 And now both Peter and John could testify of the truth that the tomb was empty.
-But where was the body?
+But we still have a problem; where was the body?
 Where was Jesus?
-And empty tomb is impressive, particularly when you look into all the details that there was no way humanly speaking for the tomb to be raided and robbed as it was guarded by well-trained soldiers, which is yet another convincing proof.
+That the tomb was empty is impressive, particularly when you look into all the details that there was no way humanly speaking for the tomb to be raided and robbed as it was guarded by well-trained soldiers, which is yet another convincing proof.